chriskillpack/emailsearch/README.md

 # TODO

+* Add support for [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) result ranking.
+This is a popular ranking mechanism that should be within scope of this system.
+* Explore replacing the Trie data structure with a Radix tree.
+The current Trie has a lot of nodes and uses a lot of memory.
 * Go 1.23 introduced string interning.
 Use that to reduces index generation working memory size.
 Currently max RSS usage on full maildir is 6370Mb.

 # Performance improvements